vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 in the first year.
 After that, it should be performed once every year.
 227. In TĀ 25: 4-6, Abhinavagupta clarifies: "This done, the teacher

 must take in hand, first of all, the offering (naivedyam), and after having meditated that in this offering abides śakti of the nature of food in the form of potency instrumental in nourishing, he must conceive that the dead person for whose sake this rite is performed is penetrated by it.
 The bound part in the form of enjoyable of this dead disciple must then be offered by a teacher to the enjoying sub- . ject in identity with him.
-In this way, the disciple becomes Siva."
+In this way, the disciple becomes śiva."

 Chapter Twenty 228.
 This vague statement can only be understood if we read it along